Below is a list of frequently asked questions regarding Camp Spark.

 Yes!
 All Camp Spark sessions are overnight.
 There are both weeklong and weekend sessions of Camp Spark, all of which are overnight.

-We hire a variety of professionals and pre-professionals in the physical activity, visual impairments, and teaching fields from across the United States.
+We hire a variety of professionals and pre-professionals in the physical education, teaching, and vision fields from across the United States.
 Our staff has exceptional experience teaching sports, physical activity, and Expanded Core Curriculum skills through the modality of sports to youth with visual impairments.
 Additionally, we host two to three Paralympians who are medalists in their respective sports to mentor the campers in their respective sport.

-All of our staff and volunteers must complete a Voluntary Disclosure Statement, a comprehensive background check, which includes a check of the National Sex Offender Registry.
+All of our staff and volunteers must complete a Voluntary Disclosure Statement and a comprehensive background check, which includes a check of the National Sex Offender Registry.
 Additionally, we check a minimum of three professional references for our staff and volunteers.

-One counselor will work directly with and supervise two campers throughout the session for a 2:1 direct supervision ratio.
-There are a myriad of other staff and volunteers working with campers at activities and throughout the day at camp.
-With 40 campers and approximately 60 adults, including NWABA staff, nurses, leadership staff, counselors, and others, there ratio frequently is closer to 1:1 and never greater than 2:1.
+This depends on the session your camper is attending and the individual needs of each camper.
+We strive to keep the ratio low, with one counselor working directly with and supervising 2-4 campers throughout the session.
+There are a myriad of other staff and volunteers working with campers at activities and throughout the day at camp including NWABA staff, nurses, leadership staff, counselors, and others.
+The ration is closer to 2:!.
+If your camper benefits from 1:1 support, please register them for Session 7.

 Rooming arrangements look different at each Camp Spark session.
 For some sessions, campers will room with a peer in a double occupancy room, in others they will be in a single room within a multiple occupancy suite.
 For some sessions, campers will be in a cabin style housing, where they will share one large room with multiple campers.
 In all rooming situations, camper assignments will be based on their identified gender.